redpencilio/app-borgmatic/README.md

 mu script project-scripts ssh-key add <user>@<host>:<port>
 ```

+When using Hetzner storage boxes, make sure to enable 'External reachability' on the (sub)account such that we cannot reach the storage box from a machine that is not in the Hetzner network.

 Next, we will generate a minimalistic Borgmatic configuration to access the remote backup repository.

 ``` bash